letsdodigital/coding-hands-on/dair/learning_outcomes.md

 By the end of the seminar, clinicians should:

-- Understand the DICOM format
+- Understand the DICOM format (LL2)
-- Understand what information is contained within a DICOM file
+- Understand what information is contained within a DICOM file (LL2)
-- Understand broadly how a DICOM file stores image data
+- Understand broadly how a DICOM file stores image data (LL2)

 ## Workshop

 By the end of the workshop, clinicians should be:

-- Able to open a DICOM file with Python
+- Able to open a DICOM file with Python (LL1)
-- extract basic scan information E.g. patient info
+- extract basic scan information E.g. patient info (LL1)
-- Be able to display image data from a DICOM in Python
+- Be able to display image data from a DICOM in Python (LL1)

 The study used in this workshop will be the same as the one used in the 3D printing section of the course.

 # Session 4 - 3D Printing for Medicine

+**Update** - Teddy and I agree that this session is likely outside the scope of the course and should be done as a standalone, if at all.

 ## Seminar